A Gap-ETH-Tight Approximation Scheme for Euclidean TSP: Structure Theorem

 \subsection{The base-line tree}

+In order to construct a good base-line tree we will need to align it with a fixed dissection.

+\begin{definition}[Dissection-aligned geometric graph] A graph $G$ is a $\mathrm{D}(\ba)$-aligned geometric graph if the following hold: \begin{itemize} \item the vertices and edges of $G$ are represented by a multiset of points and segments in $\Reals^d$, respectively, \item each vertex of $G$ is assigned to a unique cell containing the point representing this vertex, \item every edge of positive length connects two vertices of the same cell, and \item every edge of length $0$ is connecting a pair of vertices that are assigned to a cell and its child cell, respectively. \end{itemize} \end{definition}

+We say that an edge of a dissection-aligned geometric multigraph forms a \emph{crossing} of a cell $C$ if it has one end vertex assigned to $C$ and the other end-vertex assigned to the parent of $C$.
+Note that by the above definition, a crossing edge is always of length $0$, and its geometric location is at the location of the edge.

-The following Lemma is based on \cite[Lemma 19.5.1]{geomspannet}.
-There are however two important differences.
+The following lemma is based on \cite[Lemma 19.5.1]{geomspannet}, but there are two important differences.
 First, we do not need an efficient construction and only need to prove the existence of such a tree $T$.
-Second, \cite[Lemma 19.5.1]{geomspannet} does not guarantee a property (ii) in Lemma~\ref{lem:lighttree}.
+Second, \cite[Lemma 19.5.1]{geomspannet} does not guarantee our Property (c) in Lemma~\ref{lem:lighttree}.